ianstormtaylor/slate/Contributing.md

 ## Running Tests

 To run the examples, you need to have the Slate repository cloned to your computer.
-After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn`.
+After that, you need to `cd` into the directory where you cloned it, and install the dependencies with `yarn` and bootstrap the monorepo.

 ```
 yarn install
+yarn run bootstrap
 ```

 Then run the tests with: